top of page

 1. Is the candidate someone who knows how to prepare?

-1. What really motivates the candidate?
+1. What motivates the candidate?

 I would argue that doing your research as a candidate is as much in their best interest as it is for the employer.
-What if a candidate finds out something about the company that they don't agree with?
-Such as consistently poor ratings from employees on Glassdoor.
+What if a candidate finds out something about the company they disagree with?
+Such as consistently poor ratings from Glassdoor employees.
 At the very least, wouldn't it make sense to bring that up with the Employer?
-The more you know about your potential new manager, the company and the job, gives you the opportunity to make an informed decision like you would make another life-changing decision.
-Given the amount of time we spend working each day and how it affects all aspects of our lives, it only makes sense to do your best to find the right home by researching and reflecting on what you really want in the next step in your career.
+The more you know about your potential new manager, the company, and the job, the more you will have the opportunity to make an informed decision like you would make another life-changing decision.

 Comments